att-innovate/charmander/docs/SETUPSCHEDULER.md

 The Charmander-Scheduler is our own lab-specific Mesos-Framework.
 As a typical Mesos-Framework it handles the allocation of the tasks to the individual nodes based on offers it receives from Mesos.

-The Scheduler is written in Go and its source code can be found in: [charmander-scheduler project](https://github.com/att-innovate/charmander-scheduler)
+The Scheduler is written in Go and its source code can be found at: [charmander-scheduler project](https://github.com/att-innovate/charmander-scheduler)

 More information about the Scheduler API at: [Scheduler API](https://github.com/att-innovate/charmander/blob/master/docs/SCHEDULERAPI.md)